 While my upload speed remained somewhat the same, the download speed and latency took a significant hit.
 I consistently observed slower browsing and longer loading times on websites that would otherwise be quick to load.

-Here is a summary of my internet speed test results:
+Here is a summary of my internet speed test results on the US server:

 Hence, I can conclude that Ultrasurf will significantly reduce your internet speed.
 This might make Ultrasurf less than ideal for streaming, torrenting, or other data-intensive tasks.

 Are Ultrasurf’s Speeds Fast Enough for Gaming?
-Not Suitable for Gaming
+No

-Ultrasurf is not an actual VPN.
+My speed tests showed a very high latency on the US servers I tested, which means Ultrasurf's speeds aren't fast enough for gaming.
+Furthermore, it is not an actual VPN.
 It is a browser-focused tool with the sole purpose of bypassing geo-restrictions on your specified browser (either the default Internet Explorer or Chrome).
+You can still use it for browser-based gaming.
+But, I wouldn't suggest that since Ultrasurf didn't pass all my WebRTC leak tests.

-So, gaming with Ultrasurf is totally out of the equation as the tool does nothing to hide your IP address outside your chosen browser.
+So, gaming with Ultrasurf is totally out of the equation as the tool doesn't provide fast speeds and lacks security.

 As far as the server locations go, Ultrasurf only offers US-based IP addresses.
 However, there is no mention of the number of servers in the US on their official website.
 I also tried reaching out to their customer support; however, their email-based customer support is notable for being painstakingly slow.